electron/governance/README.md

 # Electron Governance

-The Electron governance system is comprised of Working Groups that oversee different aspects of the Electron ecosystem, and and Administrative working group that functions to resolve conflicts between them.
+The Electron governance system is comprised of Working Groups that oversee different aspects of the Electron ecosystem, and an Administrative working group that functions to resolve conflicts between them.

 ## Working Groups